 These posts offer suggestions for using the old energies of the ancient year to plan and stimulate your creativity according to the seasons.
-They also provide explanations of the themes of each of the eight seasonal festivals or sabbats.
+They also provide explanations of the themes of each of the eight seasonal festivals or sabbats and how creativity can be affected at these times.
 Click on the title links to read the full posts.

 ‘At Halloween, the wheel of the year turned.
 The energies of the old year waned, to clear the way for a new year with a fresh tide of energy.
 There’s no need to wait until 1st January to make new year resolutions.
 Instead, you might want to begin now, using the rhythms of the ancient year to plan and complete your creative projects.’